karenying/blog.karenying.com/content/posts/2020-11-22--vscode-girl.md

 ### Repos

 Start putting all your coding projects on GitHub.
-Version control and open source is great.
+Version control and open source is cool.

 ### Pinned

-Pin your most starred/forked/favotire repos so that viewers can see them immediately.
+Pin your most starred/forked/favotire repos so that lurkers can see them immediately.

 ### Commits

 Coding for a school assignment?
 Great, make that repo private and still commit frequently to it.
-Make sure you turn on private contributions for your activity calendar:
+Definitely turn on private contributions for your activity calendar:

 ![](/media/vscode-girl/private.png)